Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

-We design a MDP for identity alignment noisy pixel removal in auto-detected bounding boxes.
+We design a MDP for re-id attention selection in auto-detected bounding boxes.
 In particular, we consider each input person bounding box image as a dynamic environment.
-An IIPRL agent interacts with this dynamic environment to locate the optimal identity alignment sensitive window.
-To guide this discriminative learning process, we further consider a reward that can encourage those attending actions to improve identity alignment performance and maximise the cumulative future reward in Eqn.~\eqref{eq:Q}.
+An IDEAL agent interacts with this dynamic environment to locate the optimal re-id attention window.
+To guide this discriminative learning process, we further consider a reward that can encourage those attending actions to improve re-id performance and maximise the cumulative future reward in Eqn.~\eqref{eq:Q}.
 As such, we define actions, states, and rewards as follows.